LWagnerJG/myjsi-app-dealer/DEALER_APP_CONVERSION.md

 - ? **New Lead form links to Customers** with seamless integration
 - ? **Auto-populate vertical** from customer type
 - ? **Fixed Vercel deployment** (CORS/MIME issues resolved)
+- ? **Transformed HomeScreen into dealer dashboard** with stats, activity, and quick actions

 ## ??
 Before & After Comparison